3. Raw data processing#

 In the ideal case, where the correct (unaltered) UMIs tag reads, the reads of each UMI uniquely map to a common reference gene, and there is a bijection between UMIs and pre-PCR molecules.
 Consequently, the UMI deduplication procedure is conceptually straightforward: the reads of a UMI are the PCR duplicates from a single pre-PCR molecule.
 The number of captured and sequenced molecules of each gene is the number of distinct UMIs observed for this gene.

-• The second issue we discuss is multimapping, which arises in cases where a read or UMI belongs to multiple references, for example, multi-gene reads/UMIs.
-This happens if different reads of a UMI map to different genes, a read maps to multiple genes, or both.
+Multimapping: This issue arises in cases where a read or UMI belongs to multiple references (e.g., multi-gene reads/UMIs).
+This happens when different reads of a UMI map to different genes, when a read maps to multiple genes, or both.
 The consequence of this issue is that the gene origin of the multi-gene reads/UMIs is ambiguous, which results in uncertainty about the sampled pre-PCR molecule count of those genes.
-Simply discarding multi-gene reads/UMIs can lead to a loss of data or a biased estimate among genes that tend to produce multimapping reads, such as sequence-similar gene families[Srivastava et al., 2019].
+Simply discarding multi-gene reads/UMIs can lead to a loss of data or a biased estimate among genes that tend to produce multimapping reads, such as sequence-similar gene families [Srivastava et al., 2019].

-A note on UMI errors
+A Note on UMI Errors

 UMI errors, especially those due to nucleotide substitutions and miscallings, are prevalent in single-cell experiments.
 Smith et al. [2017] establish that the average number of bases different (edit distance) between the observed UMI sequences in the tested single-cell experiments is lower than randomly sampled UMI sequences, and the enrichment of low edit distances is well correlated with the degree of PCR amplification.
 Multimapping also exists in single-cell data and, depending upon the gene being considered, can occur at a non-trivial rate.
 Srivastava et al. [2019] show that discarding the multimapping reads can negatively bias the predicted molecule counts.

 There exist other challenges that we do not focus upon here, such as “convergent” and “divergent” UMI collisions.
 We consider the case where the same UMI is used to tag two different pre-PCR molecules arising from the same gene, in the same cell, as a convergent collision.
 When two or more distinct UMIs arise from the same pre-PCR molecule, e.g., due to the sampling of multiple priming sites from this molecule, we consider this a divergent collision.
 We expect convergent UMI collisions to be rare and, therefore, their effect typically small.
-Further, transcript-level mapping information can sometimes be used to resolve such collisions[Srivastava et al., 2019].
-Divergent UMI collisions occur primarily among introns of unspliced transcripts[10x Genomics, 2021], and approaches to addressing the issues they raise are an area of active research[Gorin and Pachter, 2021, 10x Genomics, 2021].
+Further, transcript-level mapping information can sometimes be used to resolve such collisions [Srivastava et al., 2019].
+Divergent UMI collisions occur primarily among introns of unspliced transcripts [10x Genomics, 2021], and approaches to addressing the issues they raise are an area of active research [Gorin and Pachter, 2021, 10x Genomics, 2021].

 Given that the use of UMIs is near ubiquitous in high-throughput scRNA-seq protocols and the fact that addressing these errors improves the estimation of gene abundances, there has been much attention paid to the problem of UMI resolution in recent literature [Bose et al., 2015, He et al., 2022, Islam et al., 2013, Kaminow et al., 2021, Macosko et al., 2015, Melsted et al., 2021, Orabi et al., 2018, Parekh et al., 2018, Smith et al., 2017, Srivastava et al., 2019, Tsagiopoulou et al., 2021].

-3.4.2.
-Graph-based UMI resolution#
+Graph-based UMI resolution

 In the context of single-cell data, a UMI graph \(G(V,E)\) is a directed graph with a node set \(V\) and an edge set \(E\).
 Each node \(v_i \in V\) represents an equivalence class (EC) of reads, and the edge set \(E\) encodes the relationship between the ECs.
 The equivalence relation \(\sim_r\) defined on reads is based on their UMI and mapping information.
 We say reads \(r_x\) and \(r_y\) are equivalent, \(r_x \sim_r r_y\), if and only if they have identical UMI tags and map to the same set of references.
-UMI resolution approaches may define a “reference” as a genomic locus[Smith et al., 2017], transcript[He et al., 2022, Srivastava et al., 2019] or gene[Kaminow et al., 2021, Zheng et al., 2017].
-Other UMI resolution approaches exist, for example, the reference-free model[Tsagiopoulou et al., 2021] and the method of moments[Melsted et al., 2021], but they may not be easily represented in this framework and are not discussed in further detail here.
+UMI resolution approaches may define a “reference” as a genomic locus [Smith et al., 2017], transcript [He et al., 2022, Srivastava et al., 2019] or gene [Kaminow et al., 2021, Zheng et al., 2017].

 As described above, a node \(v_i \in V\) is an equivalence class of reads.
 Therefore, \(V\) can be defined based on the full or filtered set of mapped reads and their associated uncorrected UMIs.
 All reads that satisfy the equivalence relation \(\sim_r\) based on their reference set and UMI tag are associated with the same vertex \(v \in V\).
 An EC is a multi-gene EC if its UMI is a multi-gene UMI.
 Some approaches will avoid the creation of such ECs by filtering or heuristically assigning reads prior to node creation, while other approaches will retain and process these ambiguous vertices and attempt and resolve their gene origin via parsimony, probabilistic assignment, or based on a related rule or model [He et al., 2022, Kaminow et al., 2021, Srivastava et al., 2019].

-3.4.2.2.
-Defining the adjacency relationship#
+Defining the adjacency relationship

 After creating the node set \(V\) of a UMI graph, the adjacency of nodes in \(V\) is defined based on the distance, typically the Hamming or edit distance, between their UMI sequences and, optionally, the content of their associated reference sets.